I was up late last night teaching a new puppy how to go up and downstairs, which means you got to put your hands on a puppy's butt.

 This is the banking queen.

-We call them up.
+And 211, we call them up.

 You get two live human beings, one in Spanish and one in English.

-Oh well, Barney Frank update.
+Oh, Barney Frank update.

-This is from Byron York at the DC examiner today.
+This is from Byron York at the DC Examiner today.

 When President Obama announced on June 9th that some financial institutions would be allowed to repay their TARP dollars, troubled asset relief program dollars, he said the massively expensive TARP bailout had made money for the federal government.